ETCLabs/sACN/docs/pages/using_merge_receiver.md

 merge_receiver.Startup(config, my_notify_handler);
 // Or do this if Startup is being called within the NotifyHandler-derived class: merge_receiver.Startup(config, *this);

+// To destroy the merge receiver when you're done with it: merge_receiver.Shutdown();
 ```
 <!-- CODE_BLOCK_END -->